 Join the tutor2u team London on 13 November 2014 for a resource-packed celebration of teaching & learning for every department!

 The Engaged Learner is a new CPD course from tutor2u that is packed full of practical ideas to improve the quality of teaching and learning within every classroom.

-The Engaged Learner will provide teachers with an amazing collection of resources and strategies that can be used immediately within the classroom allowing teachers to deliver more creative, effective and outstanding lessons
+The Engaged Learner course provides teachers with an amazing collection of resources and strategies that can be used immediately within the classroom allowing teachers to deliver more creative, effective and outstanding lessons

 During the day we look at:

 - An array of bellwork and starter activities to inspire and engage learners from the moment they enter the classroom;

 - Plenaries allowing teachers to effectively review student progress against the learning objectives;

 - Questioning techniques to expand and deepen student learning

 - Strategies for whole-class, individual, and group-work including activities to promote collaborative learning

 - Winning techniques to promote higher order thinking and independent learning